czarneckid/barcampalbany-grapeapi/README.md

 A sample API in Ruby using the [https://github.com/intridea/grape](Grape) framework that was TDD'd at BarCamp Albany on March 31, 2012.

+The slides are on SpeakerDeck at [http://speakerdeck.com/u/czarneckid/p/barcamp-albany-apis-in-ruby-with-grape](APIs in Ruby with Grape).

 ## Installation and Setup

 ```